saenuma/flaarum/README.md

 2. Create a service account and store the downloaded json in your flaarum folder (gotten from `flaarum.cli pwd`)

+3. If you have a project that you've not launched an instance in before.
+Enable compute api with this command `gcloud services enable compute.googleapis.com --project {project}`.Remember to replace the project with you project name.

-3. Launch the service with `flaarum.lgcp las launchfile serviceaccountfile` where launchfile is the name of the file created in step 1 excluding the path and serviceaccountfile is the json in step 2 excluding the path.
+4. Launch the service with `flaarum.lgcp las launchfile serviceaccountfile` where launchfile is the name of the file created in step 1 excluding the path and serviceaccountfile is the json in step 2 excluding the path.

-4. SSH into the server (not the control server) and run `flaarum.prod r` to get your key string.
+5. SSH into the server (not the control server) and run `flaarum.prod r` to get your key string.
 Needed in your program to connect to your flaarum server.

 ## CLI